The Belly Bowl Method

 Plaster of Paris is used to take the initial mould of the belly.
 This quick and easy process takes just 15 minutes and can be done in the comfort of your own home.
 This mould is then sent back to the studio where the Belly Bowl is made at a pace far more suited to the drying qualities of clay – which results in a shape that is true to your unique belly and the shape and size if the belly itself (without the rest of the body getting in the way) is utilized to create a deeper bowl.

 Each Belly Bowl is hand decorated.
 Leaves and other textures can be pressed into the clay to create a design.
 Mandalas are scratched in by hand.

-The best time to take the mould is as late as possible in the pregnancy to get the maximum size.
+The best time to make the cast is around 36 weeks.
+That way you get a good sized bowl before your belly drops.
+There is also less risk then of losing out if baby makes an early arrival!
 There is about a 5 to 7% shrinkage in the clay as it dries.
-A home visit will be arranged to cast the mould.
-This is also a good time to discuss the design options.
 If a baby shower is held close to the end of the pregnancy, being part of the mould making process can be fun for the attendees, especially if the Belly Bowl forms part of a group contribution gift.
-The mould is preserved so that even if your Belly Bowl happens to break, a new one can easily be made.

 History of the Belly Bowl

 Emma’s Mother, Lesley-Ann Hoets, is a famous handwork potter and so Emma grew up surrounded by clay.